 To successfully install operating system onto SATA hard drive(s) that is/are configured to RAID/AHCI mode, you need to install the SATA controller driver during the OS installation.
 Without the driver, the hard drive may not be recognized during the Windows setup process.
 First of all, copy the driver for the SATA controller from the motherboard driver disk to a floppy disk.
-For installing Windows Vista, you also can copy the SATA controller driver from the motherboard driver disk to a USB flash drive.
-See the instructions below about how to copy the driver in MS-DOS and Windows mode.
+For installing Windows Vista, you may directly load the SATA RAID driver from the motherboard driver disk during the OS installation process.
+For more details, refer to the next section, "5-1-3."
+See the instructions below about how to copy the driver in MS-DOS mode (Note).
+Prepare a startup disk that has CD-ROM support and one blank formatted floppy disks.